Washington University in St. Louis student life: Music

-There is a large interest in A cappella music on campus, spawning groups such as After Dark, The Amateurs, The Aristocats, Deliverance, The Ghost Lights, The Greenleafs, More Fools Than Wise], The Mosaic Whispers, The Pikers, SensAsian, Staam, The Stereotypes, and Sur Awaaz.
+Washington University is home to 13 official a cappella groups, including Mosaic Whispers and After Dark.
+Mosaic Whispers have appeared on Ben Folds' Ben Folds Presents: University A Cappella!
+In 2008, After Dark performed on CBS News during coverage of the vice presidential debate with specially written songs about Joe Biden and Sarah Palin.
+Other groups include The Amateurs, The Aristocats, Deliverance, The Ghost Lights, The Greenleafs, More Fools Than Wise, The Mosaic Whispers, The Pikers, SensAsian, Staam, The Stereotypes, and Sur Awaaz.
 An umbrella organization known as ACAC (A Cappella Advisory Council) oversees auditions for its member groups each fall.
 Many of these groups are continually selected for national collegiate a cappella compilations, such as BOCA and Voices Only.
 The Stereotypes have also made it to the top 8 groups of the Midwest for the past three consecutive years in the International Championship of Collegiate A Cappella and represented the Midwest as its sole competitor at the International Competition at Lincoln Center in 2011 where they placed 4th and received the award for Outstanding Arrangement.

 Another student-run music group, the Wash U Pops Orchestra (a.k.a.
 "WU Pops"), was founded in the '07-'08 school year in the spirit of traditional pops orchestras.
 It has grown significantly enough since founding to have spawned two chamber groups.
 The full orchestra performs at least once a semester, with the chamber groups performing many smaller gigs both on and off campus.

 The university also has a Department of Music that, in addition to providing concentrated study for music majors, also provides instrument and voice lessons to students.
 There are also a number of instrumental groups and ensembles in which students may participate.

 Other student organizations, such as the Social Programming Board bring in popular musical acts for Walk In Lay Down and lesser-known independent performers.
 Recent WILD performers include Karmin, Chance the Rapper, Wolfgang Gartner, and Matt Kearney.